Lehi (Lohamei Herut Yisrael)

 One of the Lehi fighters in the field, it was said of her that the words “I cannot” were not part of her vocabulary.
 She managed to evade arrest from 1940 until 1947, when she was among the group of senior Lehi commanders captured by the British in Haifa, as a result of information supplied by an informer.

 Ruth-Rahel Kotlitski (“Edith”), was born in Cracow, Poland, to Meir and Feige-Zipporah Fertig, on November 19, 1924.
-Her religious-Zionist family immigrated to Erez Israel in 1935 and settled in Tel Aviv.
+Her religious Zionist family immigrated to Palestine in 1935 and settled in Tel Aviv.
 Ruth attended the Talpiot elementary and high schools and joined the Palmah.
-In 1943 she joined Lehi, where she engaged in educational work, instruction and organization.
+In 1943 she joined Lehi, where she engaged in educational work, instruction, and organization.

 In charge of the recruitment of youth to Lehi, she for years headed the Tel Aviv Youth Section of the organization, the largest in the entire movement.
 At the time of the disbanding of the undergrounds in 1948, this section included hundreds of young people, whom it provided with their underground training, as well as the basis for their ideological indoctrination.

 Describing her first days in this position, Kotlitski later wrote: “I was thrown into the cold water, with no prior preparation.
 I did not dare to bother the members of the Leadership and ask for directives.
-With a young woman’s healthy instinct, I drew up a work plan and set three goals for myself: survival—stealth and secrecy; character forging—contending with the ostracism, the persecutions and the everyday difficulties; ideology—the differences between the underground organizations in Erez Israel, gaining knowledge of other liberation movements in the world, and education for love of humanity, the people and the land.”
+With a young woman’s healthy instinct, I drew up a work plan and set three goals for myself: survival … contending with the ostracism, the persecutions and the everyday difficulties; ideology […] the differences between the underground organizations in Erez Israel, gaining knowledge of other liberation movements in the world; and education for love of humanity, the people and the land.”

 Women filled every possible role in Section 6 (Intelligence), including fieldwork: surveillance of high-ranking British officials and others; meetings with contacts (Jewish policemen and detectives) in order to obtain information; and allied tasks.